-The long-term (ongoing) objectives of the Trust are to provide Unitholders with income (payable monthly) and capital growth from a diversified portfolio of a broad mix of investments made to companies based primarily in Canada and the U.S. that need flexible solutions and are underserved by traditional financial institutions.
+The long-term objectives of the Trust are to provide Unitholders with income (payable monthly) and capital growth from a diversified portfolio of investments made to companies based primarily in Canada and the U.S. that need flexible solutions and are underserved by traditional financial institutions.